utshomax/postman-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 ### Example backup collections

-Use this example JSON schema to help you create [Backup a collection](#back-up-your-postman-collections-in-microsoft-power-automate) integrations.
+Use this example JSON schema to help you create an integration that [backs up a collection](#back-up-your-postman-collections-in-microsoft-power-automate).

 ```json
 {